adv-web/web3dserver/doc/design.md

    allsockets.destroy("object.update", data)

+5. **update(data)**:

+   check whether it's legal

+   update the status if it's legal

+6. **addPlayer(player)**:

+   store this socket and regieter the object.update listener

+7. **removePlayer(player)**

+   remove the object.update listener for this player

+   update host if player is host

+   destroy this game if there is no player in the game

-I will be too complicated to do all this work in this class, so here I provide a load(component) function to let you definite a component to listen to message and handle the message
+It will be too complicated to do all this work in this class, so here I provide a load(component) function to let you definite a component to listen to message and handle the message

 ### Components